 My Aunt backyard garden

 Over Halloween week my husband and I went to visit my cousins and my uncle Paul and his family in Oklahoma.
-It’s not a surprise to see that my aunt have her very own vegetable and herb garden in her backyard.
+It’s not a surprise to see that my aunt has her very own vegetable and herb garden in her backyard.
 Hmong people always have a vegetable and herb garden in their backyard, especially the more traditional generation.
 You don’t see very much with young people.

 I took a tour of her backyard to see what she was growing during this time of the year.
 It’s the end of October and the beginning of November.
-She said nothing because winter is coming and they don’t get snow but it’s cold enough to kill any sproutlings.
+She said nothing because winter is coming, and they don’t get snow but it’s cold enough to kill any sproutlings.

 She harvested her lemongrass, enough to fill three huge cardboard boxes.
 She also has some wild passion fruit growing and I have to say it’s sweeter than the domestic passion fruit.
 Wild passion fruit does not turn purple but remains green.
 You know when it’s ready when it gets super soft to the touch.